 Let me be honest with you for a minute.
 This lemon broccoli salad is hardly a recipe.
 There’s nothing to it.
-I’ve looked for broccoli salad on Pinterest and seen all sorts of glorious creamy concoctions, with nuts and bacon and chickpeas and cabbage and grapes and cheese and what have you, and by comparison this looks like… a bowl of broccoli.
+I’ve looked for broccoli salad on Pinterest and seen all sorts of glorious creamy concoctions, with nuts and bacon and chickpeas and cabbage and grapes and cheese and what have you, and by comparison this looks like… a bowl of cold broccoli.

 But I’ll tell you another thing.
 I’ve been eating this broccoli salad my whole life.
 My whole family has.
 In fact, my sister Jessica loves it so much she made a special request to her wedding caterer to make this as a side dish for her reception even though it was not an item on their regular menu.

-I assure you, this is not just a bowl of cold broccoli.
+While it may look like it, I assure you, this is not just a bowl of cold broccoli.

-It is, however, just a bowl of cold broccoli with olive oil, garlic powder, salt, and lemon juice.
+It is, however, just a bowl of cold broccoli with olive oil, garlic, salt, and lemon juice.
 Sure, I could throw in some almonds or something to make it pretty for Pinterest, but it’s just so good the way we’ve been making it my whole life I don’t want to fancy it up just for the sake of a photo.

 So I’ll stick a lemon in the picture and call it a day.
 There’s your fancy.